Digestive Myths Slideshow

 Myth: It Takes Years to Digest Gum

-It may seem possible that gum could stay in your stomach for a long time, since it doesn't dissolve in your mouth like other foods and your stomach can't break it down like other foods, but there's no truth to this claim.
-Gum doesn't stick to your insides; your digestive system moves it along, just like everything else passing through, and it is eliminated in your stool in a few days.
+It might seem like gum could stick around in your gut for a long time.
+After all, it doesn't dissolve in your mouth like other foods, and your stomach can't break it down if you swallow it.
+But there's no truth to this claim.
+Gum doesn't gum up your insides.
+Your digestive system moves it along just like everything else, and it comes out in your stool in a few days.

 Myth: Spicy Foods Cause Ulcers